 - How to complete a resume

-- How to interview for a job
+- How to interview for employment

-- How to succeed in getting a job
+- How to succeed in getting employment

-- How to dress for the interview
+- How to professionally dress for the interview

-- And other job readiness skills
+- And other employment readiness skills

 CT participants will also have the opportunity to acquire skills in other areas such as: